bavla/wNets/Data/README.md

 Erasmus learning mobility flows between countries since 2014

-Data were downloaded as a CSV file from the interactive diagram at the bottom of the page  [[https://erasmus-plus.ec.europa.eu/resources-and-tools/factsheets-statistics-evaluations/statistics/data/learning-mobility-projects|Data visualisation on learning mobility projects]].
+Data were downloaded as a CSV file from the interactive diagram at the bottom of the page  [Data visualisation on learning mobility projects](https://erasmus-plus.ec.europa.eu/resources-and-tools/factsheets-statistics-evaluations/statistics/data/learning-mobility-projects).

 Nodes are countries.
 The weight of an arc (from, to) counts the number of participants from the country from that visited the country to.